Certificate of deposit: Step-up callable CD

-Step-Up Callable CDs are a form of CD where the interest rate increases multiple times prior to maturity of the CD.
+Step-up callable CDs are a form of CD where the interest rate increases multiple times prior to maturity of the CD.
+Typically, the beginning interest rate is higher than what is available on shorter-maturity CDs.
 These CDs are often issued with maturities up to 15 years, with a step-up in interest happening at year 5 and year 10.

-Typically, the beginning interest rate is higher than what is available on shorter-maturity CDs, and the rate increases with each step-up period.

-These CDs have a “call” feature which allows the issuer to return the deposit to the investor after a specified period of time, which is usually at least a year.
+These CDs have a "call" feature which allows the issuer to return the deposit to the investor after a specified period of time, which is usually at least a year.
 When the CD is called, the investor is given back their deposit and they will no longer receive any future interest payments.

 Because of the call feature, interest rate risk is borne by the investor, rather than the issuer.
-This transfer of risk allows Step-Up Callable CDs to offer a higher interest rate than currently available from non-callable CDs.
+This transfer of risk allows step-up callable CDs to offer a higher interest rate than currently available from non-callable CDs.
 If prevailing interest rates decline, the issuer will call the CD and re-issue debt at a lower interest rate.
 If the CD is called before maturity, the investor is faced with reinvestment risk.
 If prevailing interest rates increase, the issuer will allow the CD to go to maturity.

 Deposit insurance

 The amount of insurance coverage varies, depending on how accounts for an individual or family are structured at the institution.
-The level of insurance is governed by complex FDIC and NCUA rules, available in FDIC and NCUA booklets or online.
+The level of insurance is governed by FDIC and NCUA rules, available in FDIC and NCUA booklets or online.
 The standard insurance coverage is currently $250,000 per owner or depositor for single accounts or $250,000 per co-owner for joint accounts.

 Some institutions use a private insurance company instead of, or in addition to, the federally backed FDIC or NCUA deposit insurance.
 Institutions often stop using private supplemental insurance when they find that few customers have a high enough balance level to justify the additional cost.
 The Certificate of Deposit Account Registry Service program lets investors keep up to $50 million invested in CDs managed through one bank with full FDIC insurance.
-However rates will likely not be the highest available.
+However, rates on these CDs will likely not be the highest available.